mendix/docs/content/en/docs/appstore/connectors/ms-teams-connector.md

 #### 3.3.5 Configuring the Send Message and SignInMicroflow Activities

-1. From the microflow toolbox, drag the **Send Message** activity onto your microflow.
+1. From the microflow toolbox, drag the **Send Message** activity into your microflow.
 2. Double-click the **Send Message** activity to open the **Send Message** dialog box.
 3. Specify the following settings with expression syntax: